EVOLUTION OF PHYSICS: MODERN INTERPRETATIONS (2)

 Figure 4: Niels Bohr

-Bohr worked tirelessly for years and reemerged with an elegant model...but...it was applicable to only hydrogen-like species that contained only one electron...
+Bohr worked tirelessly for years and eventually emerged with an elegant atomic model—but with one limitation: it was applicable only to hydrogen-like species (atoms or ions with a single electron).

-Bohr's Model of Atom was based on the following postulates...
+Bohr’s Model was based on the following postulates:

-(1) The negatively charged electrons move around the positively charged nucleus in definite circular paths or orbits.
-He termed these orbits as stationary orbits.
+Negatively charged electrons revolve around the positively charged nucleus in definite circular paths, called stationary orbits.

-(2) Each orbit has a specific amount of energy associated with it and that the electrons will not radiate energy when it moved around the nucleus through these well defined orbits.
+Each orbit has a specific, fixed amount of energy associated with it, and electrons do not radiate energy while moving through these well-defined orbits.

-Bohr didn't stop here.
-He went on to find the radius of the first orbit, now called the Bohr Orbit in his honour...
+Bohr didn’t stop there.
+He went on to calculate the radius of the first orbit, which is now known as the Bohr Radius, named in his honor.

 rₙ = a₀n²